MahmoudKhalil98/MahmoudKhalil98/README.md

-# Hi👋, I'm Mahmoud Khalil
+# Hi 👋, I'm Mahmoud Khalil
+## I'm an Egyptian Data Analyst who is curious about data ana new technologies.
+## I'm currently working as a Network Engineer @AluNile, and as a Freelancer Data Analyst

 <!--